 - Advanced imaging such as CT or MRI scans to look for the presence of a pituitary tumour.

-In addition, your veterinarian will want to perform additional tests to determine the effect of excess growth hormones on the organs.
+Also, your veterinarian will want to perform additional tests to determine the effect of excess growth hormones on the organs.

 - Thoracic radiographs may reveal an enlarged heart.